CME211/notes/lecture-13/cxx-containers-map-set.md

 ## Map

-* A C++ map is analogous to a dictionary in Python
+* A C++ map is analogous to a dictionary in Python.

-* Need to specify data type for both the key and the value when instance is declared
+* Need to specify data type for both the key and the value when instance is declared.

 ### Our first map